Iota-School/notebooks-for-all/README.md

 from nbconvert_a11y.exporter import A11y, Table, Section, List
 ```

+A an example of the canonical Lorenz differential differential equations can be viewed @ https://deathbeds.github.io/nbconvert-a11y/exports/html/lorenz-executed-a11y.html

 ## History

 the `nbconvert-a11y` project is forked from initial development in the [`notebook-for-all`]() repository.